-Today’s topic is all about door hangers and flyering neighborhoods.
+Today’s topic is all marketing with flyers and door hangers in your neighborhoods.

 As we’re getting closer and closer to launching this new childcare center business that we’ve been using as an example, or again, you can be using this content for any business that you would be launching.

 Putting door hangers and flyers out is one of my favorite tactics.
-There’s a few things that you want to keep in mind before you embark on this journey.
+There are a few things that you want to keep in mind before you embark on this journey.

 It really isn’t a steep investment to get these things printed.
-However, from a door hanger standpoint to a flyer, the creative and the call to action can be a little bit different due to the amount of real estate you’re working with.
+However, from a door hanger standpoint to a flyer, the creativity and the call to action are different.
+This is mainly due to the amount of real estate you’re working with.

 You can go as far as having a different number for your door hangers versus your flyers.
 And then I would even take it a step further—if you’re going to fly or a couple of neighborhoods—I would even encourage you to have different phone numbers for the different neighborhoods.

 The reason for that is what you’re going to do is you’re not just going to do this one time.
 That is where most small businesses make a huge error.
 It’s the same thing that I mentioned with direct mail.
 I would rather you send flyers to the same neighborhood a couple of times than try to hit 10 neighborhoods one time.